<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=398512656600419&amp;ev=PageView&amp;noscript=1">

 Steps to Fix the System:

-The system, which once began with locally-run, autonomous schools, has evolved into a structure that serves the interests of a tribal network of politicians, bureaucrats, and unions rather than focusing on the needs of students, the public, or education workers.
+The system, which once began with simple locally-run, autonomous schools, has evolved into a gargantuan structure that serves the interests of a tribal network of politicians, bureaucrats, and unions rather than focusing on the needs of students, teachers or our communities.
+The decision about who teaches and what is being taught to their children is denied parents and in the main denied teachers as well.
+Unless parents withdraw their children from public schools and pay extra to send them to private schools then they have no effective say in their children's education.

 2-Apr-18-2023-06-48-36-9333-AM